fscorrupt/awesome-stars/README.md

 ## Python

+- [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A supercharged version of paperless: scan, index and archive all your physical documents
 - [dcragusa/HelloFreshRecipes](https://github.com/dcragusa/HelloFreshRecipes) - A project to download all of HelloFresh's recipes
 - [anubhavcodes/pyrecipes](https://github.com/anubhavcodes/pyrecipes) - An app to download recipes in usable formats like json, yaml etc.
 - [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.